arahi7860/node-npm-intro/README.md

 console.log(randomBear)
 ```

-3. Next, let's create a new file called `bears.js` and add the array of brown bears, removing from `index.js`.
+3. Next, let's create a new file called `bears.js` and add the array of brown
+   bears, removing it from `index.js`.

-Add the following to bears.js...
+Add the following to `bears.js`:

 ```js
 module.exports = variousBrownBears
 ```

-4. Then, in `index.js` add...
+4. Then, in `index.js` add the following:

 ```js
 const variousBrownBears = require('./bears')